-Turkish gov’t's refugee espionage in US this time targets Nakıboğlu Family - Stockholm Center for Freedom
+Turkish gov’t's refugee espionage in US this time targets Nakıboğlu family - Stockholm Center for Freedom

-A new case of refugee espionage abroad committed by Turkey’s state-run Anadolu news agency (AA), which is under direct control of the Turkish government led by President Recep Tayyip Erdoğan, has targeted this time a Turkish business family who live in the United States and allegedly affiliated with the Gülen movement.
+A new case of refugee espionage abroad committed by Turkey’s state-run Anadolu news agency (AA), which is under direct control of the Turkish government led by President Recep Tayyip Erdoğan, has this time targeted a Turkish business family that lives in the United States and is allegedly affiliated with the Gülen movement.

 The AA’s refugee espionage has targeted prominent Turkish businessman Osman Nakıboğlu and his son Bahaeddin Nakıboğlu, who had shares at NAKSAN Holding, which was seized illegally by Erdoğan government in the aftermath of a controversial coup attempt on July 15, 2016.